-In the area of educational assistants, SCMSA has paid 25% of the ELL paraprofessional salary out of EL funds in order to assist ELL teachers in the classroom and work one on one with students or assist in small groups inside the EL classroom.
-This money is directly related to our language instruction educational program.
-With our teachers and paras working collaboratively in the development of SCMSA's Language Instructional Educational Program (LIEP) our hope is that all EL students' proficiency levels will improve.
+Although there has been progress, a lot more needs to be done in English language development in the upcoming years.
+In the area of educational assistants, SCMSA has paid 25% of the ELL paraprofessional salary out of ML funds in order to assist ML teachers in the classroom and work one-on-one with students or assist in small groups inside the ML classroom.
+This money is directly related to our Language Instruction Educational Program (LIEP).
+With our teachers and paras working collaboratively in the development of SCMSA's

+Language Instructional Educational Program, our hope is that all ML students' proficiency levels will improve.

 In the area of parent/family and community engagement, SCMSA has paid for interpreters each week to help the director and assistant director communicate the parent engagement objectives with all participants.
 We feel it is very important to have our parents educated in the importance of being involved in their child's education.
 Other money to support the parent/family and community engagement program will come out of the general education fund.
-Money was used to pay for supplies for all the participants, transportation, lite meals and childcare.
+Money was used to pay for supplies for all the participants, transportation, light meals and childcare.